Discuss Forum

 Read All About the Union Budget 2026-27 Highlights

-What are the topic covered under the RBI Grade B DSIM paper 2 syllabus?
+What are the topics covered under the RBI Grade B DSIM paper 2 syllabus?

-Paper 2 is a descriptive Statistics paper and follows the same syllabus areas as Paper 1, but the focus is on detailed explanations, derivations, and applied analytical writing.
-Candidates are expected to demonstrate deeper understanding of statistical theory, econometric modelling, and data science applications through structured answers.
+Paper 2 is a descriptive statistics paper and follows the same syllabus areas as Paper 1, but the focus is on detailed explanations, derivations, and applied analytical writing.
+Candidates are expected to demonstrate deeper understanding of statistical theory, econometric modeling, and data science applications through structured answers.

 Main TopicSub Topics Covered